carlosjhr64/vim-markdown/VIM_MARKDOWN.md

 * [navigation](NAVIGATION.md)
 * [syntax](SYNTAX.md)

+If not specified, `Plugins:` defaults to "navigation syntax" or as set in `g:VimMarkdownMetadataPlugins`.
 More Vim-Ruby plugins can be added.
-Since `VimMarkdown` just `require`'s the plugin as named, the VimMarkdown plugin can be an installed gem.
-See [`markdown.rb`](lib/vim-markdown.rb?self.plugins) to see how this happens.
+See [`markdown.rb`](lib/vim-markdown.rb?self.plugins) to see how `VimMarkdown` requires in the plugins.

 For help see |VimMarkdown|, `:help VimMarkdown`.